 The preparation of the condensed consolidated financial statements in conformity with GAAP requires the Company's management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amount of expenses during the reporting period.
 Actual results could differ from those estimates.
 Management considers many factors in selecting appropriate financial accounting policies in developing the estimates and assumptions that are used in the preparation of the financial statements.
 Management must apply significant judgment in this process.
-Management's estimates.
-Estimates are used in the following areas, among others: gross-to-net, or GTN, adjustments; recoverability of inventories; accrued expense and research and development expenses.
+Management's estimation process often may yield a range of potentially reasonable estimates and management must select an amount that falls within that range of reasonable estimates.